juanclopgar97/python_sharp/README.md

  - elements_moved
  - compenents_rendering

- In that way is easy to understand/know what is going to cause the subscriber execution due its name contains the name of its triggers (event names).
+ In that way is easy to understand/know what is going to cause the subscriber execution since its name contains the name of its triggers (event names).

 And the last difference but not less important is how the event is going to be triggered: